Wisconsin vs. Iowa NCAA Football Odds, Plays and Insights | October 30, 2021

 Iowa Stats and Trends

-- Iowa has five wins against the spread in seven games this year.

-- This season, the Hawkeyes won ATS in their only game as an underdog of 3.5 points or more.
+- This year, the Hawkeyes won ATS in their only game as an underdog of 3.5 points or more.

 - Iowa's games this season have gone over the total in two out of seven opportunities (28.6%).

-- Iowa is 5-1 against the spread and 6-0 overall in games when it scores more than 18.4 points.
+- Iowa is 5-1 against the spread and 6-0 overall in games when it records more than 18.4 points.

-- In games that Iowa amasses over 223.0 yards, the team is 4-2 against the spread and 5-1 overall.
+- When Iowa amasses over 223 yards, the team is 4-2 against the spread and 5-1 overall.

-- The Hawkeyes have turned the ball over nine times this season, one more turnover than the Badgers have forced (8).
+- This season the Hawkeyes have turned the ball over nine times, one more than the Badgers' takeaways (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.